The importance of maths in everyday life

 Our understanding of math, and the constant desire to enlarge the extent of our knowledge about the world has taken us far, so that today, the world as we know it would not be possible without maths.

-Most of us can’t resist a good riddle and solving difficult logic puzzles is a fantastic brain teaser.
+Did you know, that you can have loads of fun while learning maths and the many tricks and puzzles it presents?
+Most of us can't resist a good riddle and solving difficult logic puzzles is a fantastic brain teaser.

 That's right, it is possible to practice maths while enjoying yourself!
 Whether an optical illusion, a picture puzzle or logic games, figuring out the answer to a tricky puzzle is a great way to improve your problem solving skills.